HeroesOfAndromeda/Apollo-Comics/Characters/Divinities/Demigods/The God of Horror.md

 **Physical Traits:** 7 ft tall, extremely muscular.

-**Fighting Style:** Often tranforms into their enemies' worst fears so that he can weaken them mentally.
+**Fighting Style:** Often shapeshifts into their enemies' worst fears so that he can weaken them mentally.
 If fighting against a group, he'll kill in brutal ways to scare the others.

 -----
 **- Transformations/Forms -**